thingsboard/thingsboard.github.io/docs/iot-gateway/config/knx.md

 * TOC
 {:toc}

-This guide will help you to get familiar with KNX Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you get familiar with KNX Connector configuration for ThingsBoard IoT Gateway.
 Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
-The purpose of this Connector is to connect KNX-based devices to ThingsBoard, allowing to process data from KNX devices and control of KNX automation systems
+The purpose of this Connector is to connect KNX-based devices to ThingsBoard, allowing to process data from KNX devices and control KNX automation systems.

 We will describe the connector configuration file below.

 ## Connector configuration: knx.json

-Connector configuration is a JSON file that contains information about how to connect to KNX device, how to process the data and other service features.
+Connector configuration is a JSON file that contains information on how to connect to KNX device, process the data and other service features.
 Let’s review the format of the configuration file using the example below.

 <b>Example of KNX Connector config file.</b>